 - Make notes about specific words being used, standards being referenced, or concepts that keep coming up.

-- Do your own research into your user domain by reading popular blogs or forums.
+- Do your own research into your users’ domain by reading popular blogs, forums, or documentation.

 Focus on goals and tasks